whitneyburton/portfolios/students/1701-front/chris_jordan/20170302-chris-jordan-m1.markdown

 Whenever fellow students showed any signs of stress with a coding problem or anything else, I have tried to extend my support in any way to hopefully alleviate the issue.

 If a fellow student approached me wanting assistance with a coding problem, I would make sure to see if I could explain the problem in the simplest way possible and attempt to see it through with them.
 I feel I have taken great care, that whenever I do help others out, I don't say this is too easy or too hard of a concept or try to impress upon them any sense that I have this down (which I don't in most cases..).
 I always have tried to make this a partnership of tackling  a problem together rather than me explaining the solution.
+Of course I need to work on how to get my understanding of concepts to others better because if I was talking to my past self who had no knowledge of this field, he totally would be like wt f*&%$

 I check the slack channels to make sure that if there is any issues any fellow colleagues are having that I may have a solution for, I will send direct messages to them with advice.